SNDK Iron Condor Strategy

 What is a iron condor on SNDK?

 A iron condor on SNDK is the iron condor strategy applied to SNDK (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With SNDK stock trading near $1,412.57, the strikes shown on this page are snapped to the nearest listed SNDK chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SNDK stock at $1,619.96 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed SNDK chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SNDK iron condor max profit and max loss calculated?